hidaytrahman/Angular-Helper/README.md

 export class AppModule { }
 ```

+## HOW TO CREATE NEW COMPONENT
+__ng generate component componentName__

+### using short form
+__ng g c componentName__

+This will generate new components with all the related files (.ts, .html, .css) and it will pass and import in app.module.ts

-## 8. HOW TO CHANGE TITLE WITH COMPONENTS or MENU
+## HOW TO CHANGE TITLE WITH COMPONENTS or MENU

 app.module.ts
 ```javascript